Quickwork

 You will get the following fields to which input is to be specified:

-Specify a value in the Left Value field by placing the Subject data pill from the Gmail | Get email Trigger-Data Tree Output on the right-hand side of the screen.
+data pill from the Gmail | Get email Trigger-Data Tree Output on the right-hand side of the screen.

-2. Select the Contains condition from the drop-down in the Condition field.
 3. Specify the Demo keyword as the value in the Right Value field.

 The following fields will open up in which you need to enter the details:

 To (required): Enter the email ID of the recipient to whom you want to send an email.
-E.g., [email protected].
+E.g., johndoe@gmail.com.

 Subject (required): Enter the subject of the email you want to send